-Pastor Doug McMasters graduated summa cum laude from The Master’s Seminary in Los Angeles, and brings with him over twenty-five years of pastoral experience.
+Pastor Doug McMasters graduated summa cum laude from The Master’s Seminary in Los Angeles, and brings with him over thirty years of pastoral experience.
 He has served churches in New York State, Los Angeles and London and he acted as director of pastoral correspondence at Grace to You, the international radio ministry of Bible-teacher and pastor John MacArthur.
 Most recently, he served as Senior Pastor of Trinity Road Chapel in London, England.

 For enjoyment, Pastor McMasters loves his family time, the company of friends, reading a good book, a rousing, engaged conversation, fly-fishing for trout, a long country walk with his Black Lab, Knight, photography, cooking some new recipe for others, watching cycling races on tv or doing some long cycling ride on his road bike.